 26. Glam it up with glass and brass

 Shelving is such a great way to use the kitchen window space constructively.
-I love this entertainer’s kitchen, with its blend of contemporary and classic elements.
-Beautiful, lightweight looking brass shelving holds all the glassware, which adds sparkle and shine to the space, while the materials are echoed in the cute wall sconce.
-How about that brass detailed sink set in the marble countertop though?
-Pretty amazing.
+An entertainer’s kitchen can really up the ante with beautiful, lightweight brass shelving to hold all your glassware, which adds sparkle and shine to the space.

 28. Hang pots and pans